LevitatingBusinessMan/azathos/README.md

 make
 make run
 ```

+# Intramfs
+Currently AzathOS works by creating a tiny filesystem in a cpio archive.
+This is then used as the initramfs for the kernel supplied with `-initrd` flag in qemu.
+The kernel will then decompress my filesystem on top of the initramfs already baked into the kernel.

+The kernel creates that initramfs during compilation according to `default_cpio_list`, it creates the /dev/console device and also the /root mountpoint.
+Because AzathOS does not actually intend to mount a root disk and doesn't use a `/root` directory you can patch the kernel to not create that directory.
+See `no_root.patch`.

 ## Build into the kernel
 It is possible to build the initrd into the kernel itself.